-Buddhists practice generosity in order to accomplish enlightenment.
-As a result, Buddhas and Bodhisattvas must perform acts of generosity to complete the six perfections (paramis).
-However, Shakyamuni Buddha performed one of the greatest acts of generosity when he renounced his kingdom and inheritance.
+Buddhas and bodhisattvas must perform acts of generosity to complete the six perfections (paramis).
+Indeed, Shakyamuni Buddha performed one of the greatest acts of generosity when he renounced his kingdom and inheritance.

 When the Buddha was 29 years old he went to live in the forest as a renunciant.
 But before he left, he turned down all of the wealth of his father’s kingdom.
 Indeed, enormous acts of generosity such as renunciation are not uncommon in Buddhist history.
 Buddhas have lived thousands of Bodhisattva lifetimes in which they have accrued large amounts of merit from practicing the Buddhist perfections.
 As a result, this includes Shakyamuni Buddha but also other renown Buddhist deities such as Amitabha Buddha.